tyoung3/sw/README.md

 proof-of-concept.

-Everything here(including the project name) is subject to change.
+Everything here(including the project name) is subject tgit checkout -b "o change.
 Versions will be backward compatible within the same major version.
 Ex. your code depending on v0.0.1 will still work on v0.8.7, but may fail on v1.0.0.
 Streamwork is developed using the Go module facility, so that dependencies are clear.